markjprice/apps-services-net8/docs/ch08-odata.md

 > I will leave it as an optional task for the reader to do the same for the other entities to enable the order system OData model if you choose.
 Note the `CustomerId` is a `string` instead of an `int`.

-4. Start the `Northwind.OData.Service` web service.
+4. Start the `Northwind.OData.Service` web service without debugging.
-5. Start Chrome, navigate to https://localhost:5101/swagger, and note the `Categories`, `Products`, and `Suppliers` entity sets are now documented because you created OData controllers for them, as shown in *Figure 9.3A*:
+5. Start Chrome, navigate to https://localhost:5084/swagger, and note the `Categories`, `Products`, and `Suppliers` entity sets are now documented because you created OData controllers for them, as shown in *Figure 9.3A*:

 ![The Categories entity set is now documented](assets/B19587_09A_03.png) *Figure 9.3A: The Categories entity set is now documented*